shigapov/safe_ai/content/01_theory/015_ai_risks.md

 * There are risk mitigation approaches for open-weight models throughout the AI lifecycle.
 The most robust risk mitigation strategies will aim to address potential issues at every stage from data collection to post-release measures such as vulnerability disclosure.

 From the other side:
-* Security by obscurity is not recommended by NIST: �System security should not depend on the secrecy of the implementation or its components.�
+* Security by obscurity is not recommended by NIST: "System security should not depend on the secrecy of the implementation or its components."
-* The Kerckhoffs's principle: �A system should be secure, even if everything about the system is public knowledge.�
+* The Kerckhoffs's principle: "A system should be secure, even if everything about the system is public knowledge."
 * "In modern computer security, a hard-fought broad-based consensus has been established: Despite the intuitive idea that hiding a system should protect it, transparency is often more beneficial for protection.
 The consensus on this general principle is broad, though perspectives on how to implement the principle in specific contexts can be more varied." https://doi.org/10.1609/aaai.v39i27.35022
 * In research: Open Science + Safety + Security = As open as possible, as closed as necessary.